matankleiner/Artificial-Intelligence-Planning-for-Solving-Blocks-World-with-Robots/README.md

 `$ rosrun <package name> <script name>`

+you should run the `think_and_act.py` script from the PDDL directory.

 ##### In case of any error, first try to run the project again.

 ##### If the script already load models into gazebo (table, blocks) first delete them manually from Gazebo.